xanderdunn/BlueSteel/README.md

 ## Serializing Swift data

-We can use the same schema above to serialize an AvroValue to binary.
+We can use the same Schema above to serialize an AvroValue to binary.

 ```swift
 if let serialized = avro.encode(schema) {